TobiasHoll/powerline/README.md

 * python-iwlib (wifi segment)
 * python-pyalsaaudio (volume segment, available from AUR)
 * xorg-xinput (screen rotation segment, used to map input devices to outputs)
-* xorg-xrandr (screen rotation segment, used to rotate the screen)
 * python-google-api-python-client (Google Calendar segment; this segment also requires a valid dev key to work)
 * python-psutil (cpu load segment)
 * python-pygit2 (better performance of the vcs segment)